This post lists hundreds of free things to do in NYC.

 The highlights of free activities are:

-Summer offers the chance to see dozens of free movies and concerts and attending a free performance of Shakespeare in Central Park.
+Summer offers the chance to see dozens of free movies and concerts and attend a free performance of Shakespeare in Central Park.

 See our Seasonal section below for more ideas.